 So, without further ado, let’s dive right in.

-Previously, the ARO allowed San Jose property managers and landlords to increase rents by up to 8 percent a year.
-In April 2016, the City Council voted to reduce the cap from 8 percent to 5 percent, a policy which took effect June 17, 2016 under an “Interim Ordinance.”
+Previously, the ARO allowed San Jose property managers and landlords to increase rents by up to 8% a year.
+In April 06, the City Council voted to reduce the cap from 8% to 5%, a policy which took effect June 7, 06 under an “Interim Ordinance.”

-The banked rent increases could be used at a later date, up to 8 percent a year.
-In January 2017, the City Council revised the policy to eliminate the banking option.
-As a result, the maximum annual allowable increase remains just 5 percent unless granted an exemption.
+The banked rent increases could be used at a later date, up to 8% a year.
+In January 07, the City Council revised the policy to eliminate the banking option.
+As a result, the maximum annual allowable increase remains at 5% unless the property manager or landlord is granted an exemption.

 Increasing Rents Beyond the 5% Cap

-There are a few situations in which a San Jose property manager or landlord may be able to increase rents by more than the maximum allowable increase of 5 percent.
+There are a few situations in which a San Jose property manager or landlord may be able to increase rents by more than the maximum allowable increase of 5%.
 These policies have significantly changed as a result of the Interim Ordinance.
-Here’s what you need to know:

-- EFFECTIVE SEPT.
-1, 2016: Landlords may no longer petition for Debt-Service Pass-Throughs
+EFFECTIVE SEPT, 6th: Landlords may no longer petition for Debt-Service Pass-Throughs

 San Jose landlords used to be able to petition for higher rent increases if the cost of their debt service had increased.
 The Interim Ordinance eliminated the debt-service pass-through entirely.

-However, effective September 1, 2016 the ARO eliminated the petition process for landlords seeking a rental increase due to costs incurred as a result of capital improvements, rehabilitation, and higher operations and maintenance costs.
+However, effective September 2006, the ARO eliminated the petition process for landlords seeking a rental increase due to costs incurred as a result of capital improvements, rehabilitation, and higher operations and maintenance costs.

-- Fair Return Petitions
+Rent Increase Fair Return Petitions

-Currently, San Jose property managers and landlords may only petition for a rent increase in excess of the allowable 5 percent in order to seek a “fair return”.
+Currently, San Jose property managers and landlords may only petition for a rent increase in excess of the allowable 5 percent in order to seek a “fair return.”
 The Interim ARO established a new standard in which to evaluate whether an owner is receiving a fair return.